julianasantimaria/DesignAndImplementation-TransactionalDatabase/README.md

-# Project IFRS- DataBase - Conclusion
+# Project DataBase - Conclusion (Federal Institute of Rio Grande do Sul - IFRS)

 This project is an implementation of a Transactional database.
 The Database project is developed together with the development and implementation of an application (in this case a CRM was considered).